VectorInstitute/Recommender-Systems-Survey/readme.md

 **Target Audience:**

-    **Researchers and Students**: A guide for theory and practice.
+- **Researchers and Students**: A guide for theory and practice.
-    **Industry Professionals and Engineers**: A cookbook for applying state-of-the-art techniques.
+- **Industry Professionals and Engineers**: A cookbook for applying state-of-the-art techniques.
-    **Tech Companies and Startups:** Insights on integrating advanced RS solutions and staying updated on trends.
+- **Tech Companies and Startups**: Insights on integrating advanced RS solutions and staying updated on trends.

 ## 🌟 **How to Cite**
 If you find our paper helpful, please cite: